t-mercier/42_fdf/README.md

 ### 42_fdf
-`42_fdf` is a wireframe map generator that renders 3D landscapes from .fdf files.
+`42_fdf` renders wireframe landscapes from .fdf files.
 It's a project developed in pure C, utilizing the MinilibX library, focusing on window management and pixel manipulation techniques.
 <table>
   <tr>
     <td>